Title: GSK Science in the Summer Program Instructor

 Reporting to: Manager of Museum Education

-Date: March 2025
+Date: March 2026

-Status: $22.50 Hour/Non-Exempt temporary position from May-August 2025.
-Expected to be 2–3 days per week of 4–6 hours per shift.
+Status: $24.00 Hour/Non-Exempt temporary position from May–September, 2026.
+Expected 2–5 days per week of 4–8 hours per shift.

 Position Summary:

-The EcoTarium, A Museum of Science & Nature, seeks an enthusiastic and organized GSK Science in the Summer Program Instructor to deliver science-based programs for students in grades 2–6 at off-site locations.
+The EcoTarium, A Museum of Science & Nature, seeks an enthusiastic and organized GSK Science in the Summer Program Instructor to deliver science-based programs for students in grades 2–6 at onsite and off-site locations.
 Teaching is through hands-on and inquiry-based methods encouraging exploration and self-directed learning.

 Candidates should have or be working towards a degree in a scientific field or in education, enjoy working with youth, and possess a keen interest in science, though expertise is not required.
 Informal and/or formal teaching experience expected.
-The successful candidate will have experience working on a team, enjoy collaboration and bring a commitment to running successful educational programs.
+The successful candidate will have experience working on a team, enjoy collaboration, and bring a commitment to running successful educational programs.

 Qualifications: